tungsten-ai/tungsten-sd/README.md

 Using this template, you can create a Stable Diffusion model in tungsten including followings:
 - Basic functionalities in [automatic1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (e.g. prompt syntax)
-- ControlNet - reference only, openpose & depth (currently available only for non-XL models)
+- ControlNet - reference only, openpose & depth
 - LoRA
 - Textual inversion
 - Default prompt and negative prompt